Your first workflow

 jaiph run --unsafe ./hello.jh "Adam"

-The CLI prints a ✗ FAIL line on stderr, a Logs: / Summary: / out: / err: block pointing to the run directory, and an Output of failed step: excerpt.
-The process exits non-zero. return_value.txt is not written on failure — only success.
+The CLI prints a ✗ FAIL line on stderr, then a block with Logs:, Summary:, out:, and err: lines that point to the run directory, followed by an Output of failed step: excerpt.
+The process exits non-zero. return_value.txt is not written on failure, only on success.

 Where to go next